 When its came to month 13 I was tied in and had to revert to standard monthly landline billing of £20ish per month.
 I was raging at this point that they had tricked me into a contract that was mismatched.
 So, I asked to leave.
 I was told the cancellation fee as I was still in broadband contract was £180!!

 Of course I was not going to accept this and by this point I wanted out.
 I was not going to pay a penny more to BT for anything with the terrible customer service, shoddy slow product, high prices and sneaky customer lock in tactics.

 Complain to BT

-I complained and complained and complained until the compliant was escalated.
+I complained and complained until the compliant was escalated.
 Eventually I was passed through the customer resolutions department.
 Big piece of time saving guidance here, ask to be put straight through to here if your complaint warrants it.
 I was appointed my own complaints person who listened to my troubles of the past year and agreed that my issues were a huge concern and none of them should have happened.

 This one lovely man agreed for my contract to be ended with no penalty payable thus allowing me to swop everything over to Sky instead.
 Getting another TopCashback new customer bonus in the process.

 Moving to Sky

 I am now paying the same price with Sky as I was with BT, but have fibre broadband with speeds of maybe 10 times what I was getting with BT.
 I did also get £80 of cashback as I processed the broadband transaction through TopCashBack.

 Sky is not perfect.
 I hate the amount that we pay each month for Landline, Broadband and TV.
 Sky sports being the big expense.
 But it works.
 And on the odd occasion when I do have a problem their customer service has always been first rate.